CPI/CPPI Rules and Regulations

 Although it is not essential, the IPA does recommed that all students who wish to sit one of the suite of exams have a minimum of at least two years practical insolvency experience within the industry covering each of the various areas to be examined, and have also attended a structured training course with one of the training organisations.

-An application to be registered as a Student (or other category of IPA membership) must be made at least one month before the closing date for examination entry forms to allow time for approval and processing.
+An application to be registered as a Student (or other category of IPA membership) must be made at least one month before the examination closing date to allow time for approval and processing.

 Each examination comprises a single three hour paper.